top of page

 CCS.jpg

-Geologic CO2 sequestration is an efficient carbon-reduction technology to combat greenhouse gas emissions and mitigate their impact on climate change by storing atmospheric CO2 in geologic formations.
-Geomechanics is critical to the success of CO2 sequestration in geologic formations.
-Some of the problems our research is tackling are the characterization of storage, changes in in-situ pressure and temperature due to CO2 injection, the integrity of overlying caprock, etc.
+Geologic CO2 and hydrogen sequestration are efficient carbon-reduction technologies that combat greenhouse gas emissions and mitigate their impact on climate change by storing CO2 and H2 in geologic formations.
+Geomechanics is critical to the success of storing these gases in geologic formations.
+Some of the problems our research is tackling are the characterization of storage reservoirs, changes in in-situ pressure and temperature due to gas injection, and the integrity of overlying caprock.

-Also, we are developing novel CO2 sequestration numerical models and CO2-utilization technologies to reduce greenhouse gas emissions and mitigate climate change.
+Also, we are developing novel numerical models and CO2-utilization technologies to reduce greenhouse gas emissions and mitigate climate change.

 Picture1.jpg